scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 IMAGE

-A Description, statistics and metadata for the chosen fields are also displayed below the drop-down menus on the left side of the page.
+Descriptions, statistics and metadata for the chosen fields are also displayed below the drop-down menus on the left side of the page.

 The first selection to be made from the drop-down menus is variable type, in which the user can choose the **Output Score** that will show a calculated score (for a particular target chosen subsequently), or **Input Layer** that will show the data layer used to calculate the score of a particular target.